shaked6540/csharp/README.md

 [Here is how to add a value to `PATH` on Windows](https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables)

+# Building
+1. Clone the project using git
+2. Open a commandline and run `dotnet publish -c Release --self-contained false -p:PublishSingleFile=true -r win-x64`.
+Replace `--self-contained false` to `--self-contained true` if you wish to build a self contained version of the program.
+Replace `win-x64` with your platform if you build for an OS other than windows.

 # Configuring

-`csharp` can be configured using a config file, simply place a 'Config.json' file in the same folder as the exectueable and add the following properties
+`csharp` can be configured using a config file, simply place a 'Config.json' file in the same folder as the exectueable and add the following properties.

 Note: you don't need to add all of them, they are all optional

 - Assemblies: An array of strings containing file names of assemblies that will be loaded when `csharp` runs.
 Usually, there will be a bunch of dll files here.
 The assemblies must be in the same folder as the executeable